 Perhaps the site’s only downfall is its total lack of a mobile app.
 Having an app available for creators would make it much easier for them to manage their account, add updates, and stay in touch with supporters.
 However, Ko-fi is looking into developing an app, and currently has a typeform open where creators and supporters alike can suggest features and discuss what they’d like to see in a future app.

-Two of Ko-fi’s best features are its options for creators to open up commissions and open up Ko-fi shop storefront.
-Together, these two options do a great job rounding out the site’s overall functionality and make it a simple one-stop-shop where artists can truly connect with their audience.
+Two of Ko-fi’s best features are its options for creators to open up commissions and open up a Ko-fi shop storefront.
+Together, these two options do a great job rounding out the site’s overall functionality and make it a simple one-stop shop where artists can truly connect with their audience.
 You can easily set the number of commission slots you want to open up and turn them off whenever you’re too booked to handle another.

 Ko-fi also gives creators the option to open up a Ko-fi shop, wherein you can sell digital and physical items like stickers, prints, wallpapers, game mods, tutorials, sound files, merch, books, or crafting kits.
 It only takes a few minutes to open up your Ko-fi shop and add products.
 Ko-fi even gives you enough space to add images, videos, and a description of your product.
 You can also set your own price and note if the product has a limited stock.